In Memory Training Smackdown, One Method Dominates

 At first, participants were asked to recall the second-to-last square location and letter in each sequence.
 In n-back parlance, that's the "1-back."

-But then they had to recall which squares and letters they'd encountered "3-back" or "4-back" or even "5 back" in the sequence.
+But then they had to recall which squares and letters they'd encountered "3 back" or "4 back" or even "5 back" in the sequence.

 "It sounds very difficult," Blacker says.
 "But people get surprisingly good at it."